lisaychuang/JavaScript30/readme.md

 ### [CornifyJS](http://www.cornify.com/)

-A JS library that randomly populars unicorn and rainbos on your webpage!
+A JS library that randomly populars unicorn and rainbows on your webpage!

 ## Project 13: Image Slide In On Scroll